Samata Party (SAP)

 Uday Mandal

-Political Career In 2020, Uday Mandal was appointed as the Bihar State President of the Samata Party at a time when the party was nearly inactive.
+Uday Mandal is the National President of Samata Party & Youth leader in Bihar Politics.
+He born in a middle class family in Madhubani district of Bihar.
+Uday Mandal stepped into the world of politics in 2020.
+In 2020, Uday Mandal was appointed as the Bihar State President of the Samata Party at a time when the party was nearly inactive.
 Under his leadership, efforts were made to revive and expand the party.
-During the Bihar Assembly Elections of 2020, the Samata Party contested 10 seats under his leadership but did not achieve electoral success.
-In 2022, he was elevated to the position of National President of the party.
+In 2022, he was duly elected as a National President of the party.

 R.N.V.P.